 Choose glaze if:

-• The car is heading to a meet, shoot, or sale listing
+- The car is heading to a meet, a shoot, or a sale listing

 Choose wax if: